rwth-acis/HyE-YouTube-Proxy/README.md

 ## Deployment
 This service requires Gradle 7.2 and Java 17.
-In order to build a JAR, which can then be uploaded via the las2peer web frontend, clone this repository and run `gradle build jar`.
+In order to build a JAR, which can then be started on a las2peer node, clone this repository and run `gradle build jar`.
+Before starting the service, a dedicated service agent should be created, which is then used by the service to store and manage data.
-Once uploaded and started, the route `/init` has to be called via a GET request in order to initialize a couple of vital components without which the service cannot function.
+Once started, the route `/init` has to be called via a GET request in order to initialize a couple of vital components without which the service cannot function.

 ### Ethereum connection
 As explained above, the service requires a connection to an Ethereum blockchain to function.